 Day 10: Sunday 27 September, Torquay – Brixham – Torquay

 - Greenway House & Gardens, Galpton, nr.
 Brixham

 In 1916 a young woman living in Torquay wrote her first novel.
-It was to be 4 years before her book was published as publishers kept turning it down, but from then on she would publish a book a year and be referred to as the ‘Queen of Crime’.
+It was to be four years before her book was published as publishers kept turning it down, but from then on she would publish a book a year and be referred to as the ‘Queen of Crime’.
 We will visit Agatha Christie’s Torquay, walk the Agatha Christie Mile, visit the Agatha Christie exhibition in the Torquay Museum and see her bust in the city gardens.
 Torquay has associations with Elizabeth Barrett Browning (whose doctor cruelly made her get up at 10am instead of at noon while she was there!) and also with Tennyson who called it “the loveliest sea village in England”.